 Today, I rebuilt Narrative because I could.
 Because AI assistance made it feasible to create exactly what I wanted without sacrificing months of my life to do it.

-The original Narrative was abandoned because maintaining it wasn't worth the effort.
+I abandoned the original Narrative because maintaining it required more effort than it returned.
 This version is sustainable because the effort-to-value ratio has fundamentally changed.
-When you can add a feature in an afternoon instead of a week, when debugging is a conversation instead of hours of print statements, when refactoring is describing what you want instead of manually updating hundreds of lines—suddenly, building custom software makes sense again.
+When you can add a feature in an afternoon instead of a week, when debugging is a conversation instead of hours of print statements, when refactoring is describing what you want instead of manually updating hundreds of lines, building custom software makes sense again.

 If you're interested in learning more or have questions about AI-assisted development, static site generation, or resurrecting twenty-year-old projects, feel free to reach out via Twitter or LinkedIn.